Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Contests/LeetCode Contest #162/#1254 Number of Closed Islands/ReadMe.md

 * To check whether any element in the connected componenet is a terminal node, we can just maintain a boolean variable called `terminal` and set it to true whenver we see a terminal node during the DFS call.
 After the DFS, we only increment the counter if `terminal` is set to false.

+# To Do
+`votrubac's` approach is more suitable for this question.
+The flood fill approach makes it very easy.
+After flooding all the lands in the connected components of the terminal nodes, we just need to find the remaining connected componenets.
+See solution [here](https://leetcode.com/problems/number-of-closed-islands/discuss/425150/JavaC%2B%2B-with-picture-flood-fill)

 # Blog
 [Link](https://leetcode.com/problems/number-of-closed-islands/discuss/425120/Detailed-Explanation-using-Terminal-Nodes)